-3. Take into account wider stakeholder and social responsibilities and their implications for long-term success
+3. Take into account the wider stakeholder group together with social responsibilities and their implications for long-term success

 The Board recognises that the long-term success of the Company is reliant upon the efforts of employees, contractors, suppliers, and many other stakeholders.
 The Board has put in place a range of processes and systems to ensure that there is close oversight and contact with its key resources and relationships.
 The Company prepares an annual strategic plan and detailed budget which considers a wide range of key resources including staffing, clients, suppliers, production lines and opportunities.